BessonovEgor/pgx-transactor/README.md

 ```

 ## Metrics tracing
-Also, you can use metrics tracers for OpenTelemetry or DataDog, in default case when you create `espool.PgxPool` it will be created with nil tracer `tracer.NilTracer`, but you can specify tracer by using `espool.NewPgxPool(pgxPool).WithTracer(tracer.Tracer)`.
+Also, you can use metrics tracers for OpenTelemetry or DataDog, in default case when you create `pgxtransactor.PgxPool` it will be created with nil tracer `tracer.NilTracer`, but you can specify tracer by using `pgxtransactor.NewPgxPool(pgxPool).WithTracer(tracer.Tracer)`.

 ### DataDog tracing
-For DataDog tracing, you must initialize the datadog exporter - `initDataDogExporter(...)` first, then create `espool.PgxPool` with `datadogTracer.DataDogTracer` from `gitlab.effective-soft.com/safqa/datadog-tracer` package:
+For DataDog tracing, you must initialize the datadog exporter - `initDataDogExporter(...)` first, then create `pgxtransactor.PgxPool` with `datadogTracer.DataDogTracer` from `gitlab.effective-soft.com/safqa/datadog-tracer` package:
 ```go
 package main